bitExpert/gulp-snapshot/README.md

 # gulp-snapshot [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url]
-[Gulp](http://gulpjs.com/) plugin for taking and comparing snapshots of Gulp stream states.
+[Gulp](http://gulpjs.com/) meta-plugin for comparing snapshots of Gulp stream states.

 This doesn't touch file contents, it informs you when other things do.

+If you'd like save and restore snapshots instead of comparing them, check out [gulp-save](https://www.npmjs.com/package/gulp-save).

 ## Usage